jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 [Repealed]

 ### 37 Quorum
-(1) At any meeting of the Board, the quorum necessary for transacting business is 5 members, of whom— (a) at least 3 must be registered social workers; and (b) at least 2 must not be registered social workers.
+(1) At any meeting of the Board, the quorum necessary for transacting business is 4 members, of whom— (a) at least 2 must be social workers; and
+  (b) at least 1 must not be a social worker.
 (2) This clause applies despite clause 9(1) and (2) of Schedule 5 of the Crown Entities Act 2004.

 ### 38 Chairperson to preside at meetings